 The bartender set a flight in front of me: four small glasses on a wooden paddle, arranged light to dark.

 - A pale ale (golden, with a small hop aroma).
-More assertive—citrus and pine on the nose, a pleasant bitterness in the finish.
-Still approachable.
+More assertive, with citrus and pine and a pleasant bitterness.

 - An amber ale (copper-colored).
-Caramel sweetness, toasted bread, a nuttiness that reminded me of my grandfather’s kitchen.
-Richer, heavier on the tongue.
+Caramel sweetness, toasted bread, and a nutty note.

 - A stout (black, with a tan head).
 Coffee, dark chocolate, a hint of smoke.
-Full-bodied and smooth—not at all the thick, harsh thing I expected dark beer to be.
+Full-bodied and smooth.

 “Four beers, one principle,” the bartender said.
 “Malt color and roast level change everything.
 The grain gets darker, the beer gets darker, the flavor moves from bread to caramel to coffee.
 Same ingredient, different treatment.”